Use VPC firewall rules

 You can also specify specific internal IPv6 subnet ranges.

-• To allow traffic from the external IPv6 subnet ranges of dual-stack subnets, you must specify the IPv6 address range of each subnet that you want to include.
+• To allow traffic from the external IPv6 subnet ranges, you must specify the IPv6 address range of each subnet that you want to include.

 API